WHAT IS AUTISM?

 NEED TO TALK?

-In girls, autism can be harder to spot.
-They may copy others to fit in, withdraw quietly, or seem socially capable.
-Repetitive behaviors may be less obvious, leading to later or missed diagnoses.
+In girls, autism can be more subtle.
+They may mimic social behaviours to blend in, withdraw quietly, or appear socially adept.
+Repetitive behaviours might be less visible, which can lead to later or missed diagnoses.

-Autism in adults can affect communication and social interaction.
+Autistic adults may experience differences in how they communicate and interact socially.
 Conversations may feel challenging, with a preference for literal language and a tendency to speak formally or one-sidedly.
 Reading body language, tone, or facial expressions can be difficult, and small talk may feel unnatural or exhausting.

-Many adults with autism prefer routine and may experience anxiety when plans change unexpectedly.
+Many autistic adults prefer routine and may experience anxiety when plans change unexpectedly.
 They may also have sensory sensitivities, engage in repetitive behaviors, find multitasking difficult, and prefer solitude or focused environments.

 These traits can bring both challenges and strengths.
-With the right support and understanding, many adults with Autism thrive and lead fulfilling lives.
+With the right support and understanding, autistic adults can thrive and lead fulfilling lives.

 Man with headphones on - Adults with Autism